-I remember very early in my sobriety, maybe even in the first 30 days or so, at the suggestion of my sponsor I started my 4th Step.
-I went to the grocery store and was delighted to meet a woman I knew from meetings had been sober a number of years.
+I remember very early in my sobriety, maybe even in the first 30 days or so, at the suggestion of my sponsor, I started my 4th Step.
+I went to the grocery store and was delighted to meet a woman I knew from meetings who had been sober for several years.
 She asked me how I was doing and I muttered something about working on my inventory.
 She was horrified and suggested that it was far too early for me to begin it.

 That doesn’t mean everyone should do their inventory as soon as I did, but as I look back I realize had I postponed it until I started feeling better I might not have done it at all.

 Step 1 – Admitting the Truth